Seattle Reign FC Legend: LaNesha DeBardelaben – Historian, Educator and Leader

 A fierce advocate in the community, she is also the Executive Administrator of the New Hope Community Development Institute, which is focused on building truly affordable housing for people of color.

-As a true leader in the community, DaBardelaben is Past National President of the Association of African American Museums Board of Directors, only the sixth woman in U.S. history to serve in that capacity.
+As a true leader in the community, DeBardelaben is Past National President of the Association of African American Museums Board of Directors, only the sixth woman in U.S. history to serve in that capacity.
 She has received numerous awards for her achievements and service to the community, never wavering in her mission to empower others.

 “I am continuing to learn who I am as a leader and how to how to lead, so mentorship has been key and critical in my development as a leader.
 I am who I am because of the women who mentored me, took me under their wings and graced me with their wisdom, support, tutelage and insights, and I strive to be that to others.”